"What a good parent": SA praises thoughtful mom for gifting matriculant son

 Mom gifts son with care package

-The class of 2024 began writing their final exams today, and their family and close friends wished them nothing but the best.
+The class of 2024 began writing their final exams on 21 October 2024 and their family and close friends wished them nothing but the best.
 Some received kind messages to boost their spirits, and some received special gifts from loved ones.

 PAY ATTENTION: stay informed and follow us on Google News!